 A variety of mnemonics exist to help properly evaluate airway management challenges before intubation is attempted.
-A comprehensive, yet simple one developed by the author is remembering to check if your patient is getting MOUTHI.
+A comprehensive, yet simple one I developed is remember to check if your patient is getting MOUTHI.

-- Head trauma: Do they have significant head trauma?
+- Head trauma.
+Does the patient have significant head trauma?

-- Immobile neck: Is their neck immobile due to surgical fusions, arthritis or traumatic injury?
+- Immobile neck.
+Is the patient’s neck immobile due to surgical fusions, arthritis or traumatic injury?